MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-topic-details.md

 Description | Details
 ----------- | -------
-Channel | *[A support channel associated with the topic's support cases]* Product | *[A specific product associated with this topic's support cases]* Average resolution time | *[Average resolution time for the specified channel and product]* Average CSAT | *[Average CSAT score for the specified channel and product]* Impact | 1 – (*[Average resolution time not including support cases for the specified channel and product]* / *[Average resolution time for all cases associated with the topic]*)
+Channel | *A support channel associated with the topic's support cases* Product | *A specific product associated with this topic's support cases* Average resolution time | *Average resolution time for the specified channel and product* Average CSAT | *Average CSAT score for the specified channel and product* Impact | 1 – (*Average resolution time not including support cases for the specified channel and product* / *Average resolution time for all cases associated with the topic*)

 The chart displays the impact as a red or blue bar.
 The midpoint is the overall average case resolution time.
-A red bar indicates that the topic's resolution time is longer than the average case resolution time.
-A blue bar indicates that the resolution time is shorter.
+A red bar indicates that the topic's resolution time is longer than the average case resolution time, resulting in a negative impact on overall case resolution performance.
+A blue bar indicates that the resolution time is shorter, resulting in a positive impact on overall case resolution performance.
 Improving case resolution time for the top resolve time impactor topics in red will have the greatest impact on improving overall resolution time.